ai-se/isminus/docs/Definitions.md

     Description: Initializes the class object attributes with initial values
             Inputs:
                 -q_app_ref: QApplication reference
-                -whun_run: Whun method to be invoked on clicking run button in GUI
+                -sneak_run: SNEAK method to be invoked on clicking run button in GUI
                 -parent: Parent widget if any, default value is None
             Output:
                 None